-The Whitehall action plan was therefore drove by the internal thrusts of British political dynamics and those resulting from the international moving picture.
-Also for this reason Howe would have gone on July 2nd on a visit to the British colony where he would have been welcomed by 5,000 demonstrators, shouting ‘Shame on Thatcher Government’.
-A little was worth his reassurance on the “Britain’s determination to secure a democratic and prosperous future for Hong Kong”, because he had rejected the possibility of granting the citizens of the colony the possibility of leaving to the UK.
-It was a position strongly supported by the Home Office and by the FCO and widely debated in Westminster since the beginning of the unrest in Beijing.
-Thatcher herself had expressed the same ideas on June 6th, when she had told the Commons that “it would not be right to suggest that 3.5 million people should automatically have the right of abode in this Country”.
-This political line was also confirmed by the report drawn up by the House of Commons Foreign Affairs Committee (HCFAC), approved on June 28th, which recommended the veto to exercise the right of ‘expatriation’.
-On July 1st, in the days of Howe’s imminent arrival in Hong Kong, the “South China Morning Post” had published the entire HCFAC report, radicalizing the citizenship’s critical positions.
-Rosanna Tam, an important political personality of the colony, referred to the document as “one of the most dishonorable statements ever made”.
+Whitehall’s action plan was therefore driven by the internal pressures of British political dynamics and those resulting from the moving international framework.
+For this reason, too, Howe visited the British colony on July 2nd, where he was welcomed by 5,000 demonstrators, shouting “Shame on the Thatcher government”.
+His reassurances about “Britain’s determination to secure a democratic and prosperous future for Hong Kong” were worth little, because he had rejected the possibility of granting the citizens of the colony the chance to expatriate to the UK.
+It was a position strongly supported by the Home Office and the FCO, and widely debated in Westminster from the beginning of the unrest in Beijing.
+Thatcher herself had expressed the same ideas on June 6th, when she had told the Commons that “it would not be right to suggest that 3.5 million people should automatically have the right of abode in this country”.
+This political line was also confirmed by the report drawn up by the House of Commons Foreign Affairs Committee (HCFAC), approved on June 28th, which recommended vetoing the exercise of the right of expatriation.
+On July 1st, at a time of Howe’s imminent arrival in Hong Kong, the South China Morning Post published the entire HCFAC report, radicalizing the citizens’ critical positions.
+Rosanna Tam, an important political personality of the colony, referred to the document as “one of the most dishonourable statements ever made”.

-According to these premises, the visit, which ended on July 4th, did not have the success hoped by London.
-What is certain is that for Whitehall the colony was an important piece of an informal imperial system, a chamber connecting the western market economy with the Chinese socialist system.
+Against this background, the visit, which ended on July 4th, did not have the success hoped for by London.
+What is certain is that for Whitehall the colony was an important piece in an informal imperial system, a chamber connecting the Western market economy with the Chinese socialist system.
 Since 1979, Hong Kong accounted for 70 percent of total foreign investment into the PRC.
-Many of the colony’s productive activities had been delocalized in the Special Economic Zones established by the communist Government in the mainland, so as to make the total presence of Hong Kong (and therefore British) capital in these ‘market islands’ to 82 percent.
-Similar percentages were estimated about exports to the PRC, just as 35 percent of the banks’ revenues derived from Beijing.
-For Zhongnanhai this connection was essential for PRC’s development, for London it was the same for its own finances as for its colony’s economic strength, a colony already weakened by the 1987 crisis and broken by the collapse after Tiananmen of 22 percent of the value of the securities listed on the Hong Kong stock exchange.
-Whitehall would therefore have moved along two lines, apparently one directed towards the PRC, the other towards the colony, but on closer inspection both converged on Beijing.
+Many of the colony’s productive activities had been delocalized to the Special Economic Zones established by the communist government on the mainland, so that the total presence of Hong Kong (and therefore British) capital in these ‘market islands’ amounted to 82 percent.
+Similar percentages were estimated for exports to the PRC, just as 35 percent of the banks’ revenues derived from Beijing.
+For Zhongnanhai this connection was essential for the PRC’s development, while for London it was as essential for its own finances as for its colony’s economic strength, a colony already weakened by the 1987 crisis and broken by the collapse after Tiananmen of 22 percent of the value of the securities listed on the Hong Kong stock exchange.
+Whitehall therefore took two approaches, one apparently directed towards the PRC, the other towards the colony, though on closer inspection both converged on Beijing.

-The first would have focused on lobbying the PRC to take over “early, tangible and sustained action to begin restoring confidence in China’s intentions towards Hong Kong”, as an essential prerequisite to any subsequent rapprochement maneuver.
-This was the position of the new FCO guide Major when, in the context of the Paris conference on Cambodia in July 1989, there would be his first official meeting with his Chinese counterpart, Qian Qichen.
-Given the scarce availability of Beijing this approach would soon be transformed into a unilateral search for collaboration, which would have raised strong criticisms of those who accused of “appease Deng Xiaoping”.
+The first focused on lobbying the PRC to assume “early, tangible and sustained action to begin restoring confidence in China’s intentions towards Hong Kong”, as an essential prerequisite for any subsequent rapprochement.
+This was the position taken by the new leader of the FCO, Major, during his first official meeting with his Chinese counterpart, Qian Qichen, which took place in the context of the Paris conference on Cambodia in July 1989.
+Given Beijing’s lack of willingness, this approach was soon transformed into a unilateral search for collaboration, which raised strong criticisms of those who were accused of “appeas[ing] Deng Xiaoping”.